mfarineau/Webpage-Summarizer/README.md

 ## Manage Cookies

 Use the **Manage Cookies** button in the popup to view common tracking cookies set by the current site.
 Pressing the button opens a small modal listing each tracking cookie along with a short description of its purpose.
 From the modal you can delete all of the listed cookies with a single click.

+## Bias Analysis

+Press the **Analyze Bias** button to check if a news article leans left, right or is neutral.
+The extension queries OpenAI for a short explanation and lists any indicators of bias.